sandialabs/bientropy/README.md

 The `setup.py` script expects the header files, library files and DLL to be available under `mpir/dll/x64/Release`.

-A compiled distribution of the MPIR libray was also available at: http://www.holoborodko.com/pavel/mpfr/#download Download the `MPFR-MPIR-x86-x64-MSVC2010.zip` file and extract `mpir` from the ZIP file to this directory.
+A compiled distribution of the MPIR library was also available at: http://www.holoborodko.com/pavel/mpfr/#download
+To use it, download the `MPFR-MPIR-x86-x64-MSVC2010.zip` file and extract `mpir` from the ZIP file to this directory.

 Once MPIR is ready, proceed as usual.